-Cromford Courts was officially opened in 1981, and appeared to be ‘bolted on’ to architects Womersley and Wilson’s original design for the shopping centre.
+Cromford Courts was officially opened in 1981, and appeared to be “bolted on” to the architects’ original design for the shopping centre.
 The housing development occupied the northern-most section of the roof space, between Shude Hill and Cannon Street.

 The flats were then managed by Northern Counties Housing Association (now Guinness Northern Counties, based in Oldham.)

 I asked Jane McCarthy, Communications Officer at Guinness Northern Counties, for more information:

 Was Cromford Courts part of the architects Womersley and Wilson’s original design?

 Yes, the concept from day one was to encourage people to live in the city centre.
 At that time, the only people who lived in the city centre were caretakers.
 The council wanted either rented or semi-social for housing not private ownership.